GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Preliminaries

 where $\mu$ is the \emph{one-sided Lipschitz constant} of $\mathbf{f}$.
 The ODE system is \emph{contractive} or \emph{monotone} if $\mathbf{f}$ satisfies (\ref{eq:oneSidedLipschitz}) with $\mu=0$.

 A contractive ODE system is \emph{dissipative}: for any solutions $\mathbf{u}(t)$ and $\mathbf{v}(t)$, the norm $\|\mathbf{u}(t)-\mathbf{v}(t)\|$ decreases monotonically as $t$ increases.
 In other words, different solution trajectories of a contractive ODE system never depart from each other, and hence small perturbations remain small.
-For numerical methods, this leads to
+This leads to